erumi321/HadesUILib/README.md

   X = itemLocationX, Y = itemLocationY,
   SliderOffsetX = 85})
  A sample slider that will be seperated into 100 slices, screen must be the screen it is being created in
+# Issues
+  The main problem right now is that the slider only goes to an element after leving your mouse on it for a second, it then caches it and will instantly return their later.
+I can neither find the cache, nor figure out a way to force it to auto-cache the buttons